goodekat/LIME-diagnostics-paper/README.md

     See XXX for definitions of these features.
   - samesource = indicator variable specifying whether the two bullet-lands are a match
-  - flag = indictor variable specifying whether one of the bullets in the comparison has tank rash
+  - rfscore = the random forest score associated with the comparison in support of a match

 `bullet-test`: A dataset with 419 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX